Central limit theorems for $U$-statistics of Poisson point processes: Central limit theorems for -statistics

-Since in the definition of $M_{ij}$ every subset of a partition $\pi\in\overline{\Pi}$ has at least two elements, the integration in (\ref{def:Mij}) runs over at most $4k-i-j$ variables.
-For $i=j=1$ the only (connected!) partition in $\overline{\Pi}$ is the partition with one subset and the integration runs over $4k-3$ variables.
-This observation will be important in Section \ref{sec:GeometricUstatistic}.
+Since in the definition of $M_{ij}$ every block of a partition $\pi\in \overline{\Pi}_{i,j,i,j}$ has at least two elements, the integration in (\ref{def:Mij}) runs over at most $4k-i-j$ variables.
+For $i=j=1$ the only partition in $\overline{\Pi}_{i,j,i,j}$ is the partition with one block and the integration runs over $4k-3$ variables.
+This observation will be important in Section~\ref{sec:GeometricUstatistic}.